 Listen to the blog!

 The following list of osteopathic schools contains important admissions information, including overall acceptance rate, average MCAT score, and GPA.
-You can organize the table from highest to lowest acceptance rates, MCAT, or GPA by clicking on the appropriate section at the top of the table.
+You can organize the table from highest to lowest DO school acceptance rates, MCAT, or GPA by clicking on the appropriate section at the top of the table.
 You can also use the toggles to hide any information that you find impertinent.

+What does DO stand for?
 Doctor of Osteopathic Medicine, or DO, is a one of the fastest-growing healthcare professions in the US.
-If you would like to learn more about the osteopathic medical profession, make sure to read our blog "" To determine if an osteopathic degree is right for you, it is important to consider the mission and values of osteopathic medicine and reflect on whether osteopathic philosophy coincides with the reasons of .
+To determine if an osteopathic degree is right for you, it is important to consider the mission and values of osteopathic medicine and reflect on whether osteopathic philosophy coincides with the reasons why you want to be a doctor.
 Osteopathic medicine preaches a holistic approach to patient care and an emphasis on preventative medicine.
 DO physicians utilize the diagnosis of and manual manipulation of the neuromusculoskeletal system and stress its interconnectedness with every organ system in the body.